CultivateHQ/cultivatarmobile/README.md

 # Cultivatarmobile

-_The Cultivate Robot_, aka _The Cultivtormobile_, is a fun project to get started in developing hardware applications using [Nerves](https://github.com/nerves-project/nerves) - the embedded Elixir project.
+_The Cultivate Robot_, aka _The Cultivatarmobile_, is a fun project to get started in developing hardware applications using [Nerves](https://github.com/nerves-project/nerves) - the embedded Elixir project.
 The project gives you a small buggy, powered by two (admittedly slow) Stepper motors which can be controlled directly over a web interface or via [Slack](https://slack.com).

 Kits are to be given as prizes at [Elixir London 2016](http://www.elixir.london), but you can fairly easily build your own.